sasc1/sasc1.github.io/_posts/2014-10-7-openshift.md

 title: Kissaaaaa...
 categories : [openshift,node.js]
 ---
-#### My Kissa, i wanted to thank you for the nice moments with you!!!
+#### My Kissa, i wanted to thank you for all the nice moments with you!!!
 I hope we stay in touch ... forever :D

           .....ZMI.
          MMMMMMMMMM.